Devashree21/Interactive-Data-Visualization-using-bqplot-in-Jupyter/README.md

 # Interactive-Data-Visualization-using-bqplot-in-Jupyter

-Exploring Data Visualization in Altair: An Interesting Alternative to Seaborn
+Exploring Data Visualization in bqplot

 **Here is a short FAQ about this repository**